raybaser/PROscorer/README.md

 - You can access the “help” page for “PROscorer” package by typing `?PROscorer` into R.

-- For more detailed information on "PROscorer", including future development plans, please see the Introduction to PROscorer vignette on the main [PROscorer](https://CRAN.R-project.org/package=PROscorer) page on CRAN.
+- For more detailed information on ‘PROscorer’, including future development plans, please see the Introduction to PROscorer vignette on the main [PROscorer](https://CRAN.R-project.org/package=PROscorer) page on CRAN.